TABLE OF CONTENTS

 Two functions are available: Select and Dashboard

-It opens to a new page with a side menu as shown below.
+It opens to a new page with a side menu with 'Dashboard' highlighted as shown below.

-A new page opens with two tabs—Displays, Communicators with 'Displays' selected by default.
+A new page opens with two tabs—Displays, Antennas with 'Displays' selected by default.

 These are the most common features across all the pages.